celestiaorg/CIPs/cips/cip-draft_msrgpi_abbrev.md

 ## Security Considerations

-This CIP recommends setting those two parameters as immutable constants that are NOT allowed to change via on-chain governance proposals.
-Adopting this CIP means future changes about those two parameters require community coordination and hard forks.
-Although hard forks carry the community-divided risk, it is worth noting that many blockchain communities have successfully navigated multiple hard forks.
-The risks of division and disagreement can be minimized by having thorough discussions and working towards widespread agreement before moving forward with a hard fork.
+This CIP recommends setting those two parameters as immutable constants which are NOT allowed to change via on-chain governance proposals.
+Adopting this CIP means future changes for those two parameters require community coordination and hardforks.
+Although hardforks carry the community-divided risk, it is worth noting that many blockchain communities have successfully navigated multiple hardforks.
+The risks of division and disagreement can be minimized by thoroughly discussing and working towards widespread agreement before moving forward with a hardfork.
 Consequently, the risk is manageable and should not be a significant concern.

-However, if modifications to those two parameters via on-chain governance are allowed to persist, this could not only result in the inconsistency between the protocol and implementation but also introduce the following potential security risks:
+If the proposed two parameters have not been changed since genesis, the security impact of making them NOT changeable via on-chain governance is not significant.
+Besides, if modifications to those two parameters via on-chain governance are still allowed, this could not only result in the inconsistency between the protocol and implementation but also introduce the following potential security risks:

 ### Consensus Instability